 11. You can create any number of alerts or multiple alerts in the same way.
 You can create one for say, ‘Jobs in banks’, ‘jobs in finance sectors’ and so on.

-12. Try to filter and refine your search so that you get only the relevant mails.
+12. Try to filter and refine your search so that you get only the relevant emails.

-13. And always read and retain relevant mails and delete the unwanted ones so that your inbox doesn’t get flooded with Google Alert mails.
+13. And always read and retain relevant emails and delete the unwanted ones so that your inbox doesn’t get flooded with Google Alert emails.